SirWumpus/ioccc-ae/README.md

 ae - Anthony's Editor
 =====================

-Anthony's Editor aka `ae` is a Curses based text editor for POSIX systems.
+`ae` is a light-weight Curses based text editor for POSIX systems.
 It is an example of the "Buffer Gap" method outlined in the [The Craft Of Text Editing](http://www.finseth.com/craft/) used by many Emacs style editors.

 * [Best Utility - IOCCC Winner 1991](91)